chainwikinet/wikijs-farm-content/stakedrop.md

 title: FARM Stake Farming
 description: stake tokens and get FARM
 published: true
-date: 2020-09-04T09:12:36.977Z
+date: 2020-09-04T20:24:11.734Z
 tags:
 editor: markdown
 ---

 > Beware of scams!
-Verify token addresses in multiple places to ensure that you are trading for the correct Harvest Finance tokens!
+Verify token addresses [on GitHub](https://github.com/harvest-finance/harvest) to ensure that you are trading the correct Harvest Finance tokens!
 {.is-warning}

+> A community member has created [an illustrated guide to staking and unstaking](https://medium.com/@bbbolongx/the-humble-farmers-handbook-d7101a06d5bf?sk=74f9a5238760afa198312908e5849579)
+{.is-info}

 # Stake Tokens, Earn FARM